 What kind of change is your organization looking for?
 In order to reach success you’ll need to clearly define what success looks like and collect data to track your progress.

-When you first collect EDI data, it will help you identify areas where your organization can improve.
-And over time, data becomes a useful tool to check organizational progress and understand how your EDI efforts are impacting your organization.
+When you first collect DEI data, it will help you identify areas where your organization can improve.
+And over time, data becomes a useful tool to check organizational progress and understand how your DEI efforts are impacting your organization.

 Need to collect some data?
-At Anima, we offer EDI surveys, measurement tools and social inclusion audits that can help your organization get the data you need to get clear on EDI goals.
+At Anima, we offer DEI surveys, measurement tools and social inclusion audits that can help your organization get the data you need to get clear on DEI goals.

-3. Equip Leaders and Staff with EDI Resources
+3. Equip Leaders and Staff with DEI Resources

-Seeking outside support from an EDI consulting firm can offer valuable expertise when it comes to challenge racial discrimination in your office.
-EDI courses and coaching can teach you and your team valuable skills about managing diverse staff, dealing with conflict and navigating identity issues.
+Seeking outside support from an DEI consulting firm can offer valuable expertise when it comes to challenge racial discrimination in your office.
+DEI courses and coaching can teach you and your team valuable skills about managing diverse staff, dealing with conflict and navigating identity issues.

-By partnering with external EDI experts, you’ll ensure that your staff have the right information and applied skills they’ll need to move through equity issues with responsibility, care and compassion.
+By partnering with external DEI experts, you’ll ensure that your staff have the right information and applied skills they’ll need to move through equity issues with responsibility, care and compassion.

 4. Learn to Recognize and Challenge Patterns of Bias